kestrelmccaigs/memory-x/README.md

 ---

 Yesterday was a lot of getting the view object going.
 Today (July 31) I've been working mostly on the model.
 I can now generate arrays of random pairs of cards and assign them random spots on the board.
 Still working on getting them to actually show up in their assigned places, which is my (<strike>hopefully reasonable</strike> INCREDIBLY SIMPLE???) goal for the end of this evening.

+---

+Getting these matches to work is really kicking my butt here.
+Right now (August 7) you can click on cards to flip them, and the screen will even log a score!

+...But you can't officially win and also oh that's right every individual card you flip counts as a match for some reason?
+And after the first card is flipped every card gives you two points.
+Fun new problems, I guess??